YnotY2/time_slot_booking_dashboard_telegram_bot/README.md

      - If a PIN is received, it checks user access with `check_user_access_by_access_pin`.
      - Uses `authentication_response_message_access_pin` to respond with the appropriate message and keyboard based on the access check result.
      - *'handle_keypad_press' function takes care of main logic returning entered PIN, and saving PIN state within database.
 View: ([`pins` Table](#pins-table))*
+     - *The actuall digit pressed 0-9 is present within the callback data passed to 'handle_keypad_press'*

 5. **Fallback Handling**:
    - **Condition**: